Last Modified November 28, 2018

 Each councillor has £500 to spend on worthwhile projects in their ward.
 Please read the notes below before completing the form application form.

 What is the Ward Improvement Initiative Scheme (WIIS)?

-Each of our 39 councillors has a £1,000 to spend on worthwhile projects in their ward that support Hertsmere's corporate goals, which are:
+Each of our 39 councillors has £500 to spend on worthwhile projects in their ward that support Hertsmere's corporate goals, which include: